Roberto Guerrero: Indy Racing League

 During the 1996 portion of the 1996-1997 season Guerrero continued to drive for Pagan Racing in the No. 21 Pennzoil Reynard 95i-Ford Cosworth XB.
-At the season-opening True Value 200 at New Hampshire Motor Speedway Guerrero started 18th and finished 6th.
-Guerrero then drove a Reynard 94i at the Las Vegas 500K at Las Vegas Motor Speedway to start 9th and finish a season-best 4th.
+At the season-opening True Value 200 at New Hampshire Motor Speedway Guerrero started eighteenth and finished sixth.
+Guerrero then drove a Reynard 94i at the Las Vegas 500K at Las Vegas Motor Speedway to start ninth and finish a season-best fourth.
 Starting at the Indy 200 at Walt Disney World Speedway the series began to use a different type of spec car with Guerrero driving the No. 21 Pennzoil Dallara IR7-Nissan Infiniti Q45 for Pagan Racing.
-The Infiniti engine was usually slower than the competing Oldsmobile engine and Guerrero's best race with the engine was the Phoenix 200 at Phoenix International Raceway, where he started 10th and finished 7th.
-At the Indianapolis 500 Guerrero qualified in 19th place and finished 27th after retiring due to a suspension failure after 25 laps with Guerrero running as high as 11th place.
+The Infiniti engine was usually slower than the competing Oldsmobile engine and Guerrero's best race with the engine was the Phoenix 200 at Phoenix International Raceway, where he started tenth and finished seventh.
+At the Indianapolis 500 Guerrero qualified in nineteenth place and finished 27th after retiring due to a suspension failure after 25 laps with Guerrero running as high as eleventh place.
 Starting with the Samsonite 200 at Pikes Peak International Raceway the team switched to the Oldsmobile Aurora Indy V8.
-Guerrero's best finish with the Oldsmobile engine came at the Pennzoil 200 at New Hampshire Motor Speedway with a 6th-place finish.
-At the season-ending Las Vegas 500K at Las Vegas Motor Speedway Guerrero suffered a major accident on lap 201 on the backstretch.
-Guerrero flipped coming off of turn 2 and flipped into the grass area next to the racetrack.
+Guerrero's best finish with the Oldsmobile engine came at the Pennzoil 200 at New Hampshire Motor Speedway with a sixth place finish.
+At the season-ending Las Vegas 500K at Las Vegas Motor Speedway, Guerrero suffered a major accident on lap 201 on the backstretch.
+Guerrero flipped coming off of the second turn and flipped into the grass area next to the racetrack.
 He climbed out of his destroyed car just moments after the accident finished.
-Guerrero finished the season ranked 7th in points with 221 points.
+Guerrero finished the season ranked seventh in points with 221 points.

 In 1998 Pagan Racing was left without a sponsor when the team's chief mechanic, John Barnes, formed his own team called Panther Racing using Pagan's former Pennzoil sponsorship.
 Guerrero drove the No. 21 Pagan Racing Dallara IR8-Oldsmobile Aurora Indy V8.
-At the season-opening Indy 200 at Walt Disney World Speedway Guerrero qualified 6th and finished 26th after retiring due to a crash after 13 laps.
+At the season-opening Indy 200 at Walt Disney World Speedway Guerrero qualified 6th and finished 26th after retiring due to a crash after thirteen laps.
 At the Indianapolis 500 Guerrero won the Scott Brayton Award for best showing the spirit of the deceased driver.
-In the race Guerrero started 9th and finished 22nd, 75 laps down.
+In the race Guerrero started ninth and finished 22nd, 75 laps down.
 Following the True Value 500 at Texas Motor Speedway Pagan released Guerrero.
 Guerrero then joined Cobb Racing to drive the No. 23 CBR G-Force IR01-Nissan Infiniti Q45.
-Guerrero finished 4th at the Lone Star 500 at Texas Motor Speedway.
+Guerrero finished fourth at the Lone Star 500 at Texas Motor Speedway.
 Guerrero finished 26th in the championship with 83 points.